Circuit breaker tripping breaker

 Frequently Asked Questions

-If the breaker keeps tripping or you can't identify the root cause, it's best to call in a licensed electrician to diagnose and fix the problem safely.
+If the circuit breaker continues to trip after you've unplugged devices and reset it, or if you suspect a more serious electrical issue, it's best to call a licensed electrician to diagnose and repair the problem.

 Connect with certified professionals in your area